 If you’re a veteran who’s thinking of purchasing a home or refinancing the home you have, you may want to consider a VA loan instead of conventional financing.
 This government loan program was created to help members of the armed forces, veterans, and eligible surviving spouses become homeowners.

-VA loans come with plenty of perks.
+There are plenty of VA loans benefits.
 According to the U.S. Department of Veterans Affairs, VA loans used to purchase a property come with competitive interest rates and don’t require a down payment or private mortgage insurance (PMI).
 Cash-out refinance loans come with equally generous terms, except they let you take out cash to pay down debt or fund other financial goals.

 Another popular VA loan program, the Interest Rate Reduction Refinance Loan (or IRRRL, also called the Streamline Refinance Loan), lets you refinance your current VA loan to a new loan with a lower interest rate with no appraisal or credit underwriting.
 There are also special VA loans for Native American veterans and disabled vets.